-When asked to specify precisely what they meant by ” without gratuitous comments ” they declined to enter into any further correspondence.
-So it seems that they are happy to publish bad science, but not criticism of it.
+When asked to specify what they meant by “without gratuitous comments” they declined to enter into any further correspondence.
+It seems that they are happy to publish bad science, but not criticism of it.

-I relate this to give non-medical readers some understanding of the childishness of some editors.
-Being retired, it is not a great problem to me, but bear in mind that for the average academic the 2 full working days that a submission like this is likely to consume is a substantial effort of extra work over and above what a typical academic might be doing, which is probably 60 hours a week.
+I relate this to give readers some understanding of the childishness of some editors.
+Being retired, it is not a problem to me, but bear in mind that for the average academic the two full working days that a submission like this would consume is a substantial effort of extra work over and above what a typical academic might be doing, which is probably 60 hours a week.
 Few people are going to have the determination and energy to pursue something like this.

 Sadly, none of the above is exceptional or surprising and I have seen much similarly poor writing and refereeing even in journals which are supposed to be top class.
-It is unfortunately true that the commercial and competitive nature of academic science has now distorted much of the publication process to a stage where it is of little scientific value.
-Worse than that, it becomes totally misleading because the literature clogs up with misleading and erroneous papers like this which cause real chaos and misunderstanding in clinical medicine.
+It is unfortunately true that the commercial and competitive nature of academic science has now distorted much of the publication process to a stage where it has lost scientific value.
+Worse than that, it is misleading because the literature clogs up with erroneous papers like this one, which cause real chaos and misunderstanding in clinical medicine.

 I referee quite a few papers, obviously mostly in the field of serotonin toxicity.
-I would have to say that of the last 30 that I have refereed 28 of them have been exceedingly poor, like this one, from almost every conceivable point of view.
-It is unfortunate that quite a few journals, indeed the majority of the ones I have dealt with in the last five years, do not provide the referees with the comments of the other referees (editors usually use 2 or 3 referees to comment on a paper).
+Of the last 30 that I have refereed, 28 of them have been exceedingly poor, like this one, from almost every conceivable point of view.
+It is unfortunate that quite a few journals, indeed the majority of the ones I have dealt with in the last decade or more, do not provide the referees with the comments of the other referees (editors usually use 2 or 3 referees to comment on a paper).
 That is an important learning and auditing process as was recognized in the Parliamentary enquiry about medical publishing.
-On the occasions I have seen the other referees comments in my field they have too often been of rather modest perspicacity.
+On the occasions I have seen the other referee’s comments in my field they have too often been of modest perspicacity.